Warning: Working males over 50 most at-risk e-scooter riders

 The 23 operations on 21 e-scooter users cost a total of $360,557, and the victims' lost income totalled $44,368.

-Campbell said this was only the tip of the iceberg as it just included people who arrived on a operating table for an orthopedic operation.
+Monk said this was only the tip of the iceberg as it just included people who arrived on a operating table for an orthopedic operation.

 "This doesn't include neuro surgical colleagues, hand injuries and plastics - and it's only looking at surgeons at Auckland City Hospital."